Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

 Norfolk Southern Club

 This well-appointed, two-story, 33,000 square foot dining lounge and bar channels all the energy and excitement of the game - indoors.
-Two full-service bars, including the festive lounge, provide the perfect spot to enjoy the game.
+Two full-service bars and the festive lounge provide the perfect spot to enjoy the game.
 Access to the Norfolk Southern Club requires guests to have a proper ticket.
-The Norfolk Southern Club is also available for private parties on non-gamedays.
-Send requests to firstname.lastname@example.org or call 202.640.RENT(7368).
+For information on hosting a private event in the Norfolk Southern Club on a non-gameday, please visit nationals.com/events.

 A game is official after five innings have been completed (4 1/2 innings if the home team is ahead).